nmtitov/emailverification/README.md

 # Email Verification Project

+## Task

+"Build an incredible experience for users entering a single email address into a text field, while at the same time impressing us with how simple and clean your code is".

 ## Process

 1. Created initial project, set up version control, copied all-round .gitignore file which I use for iOS projects.